A Guide to Self Assessment - IT10

 What records must I keep?

 You must keep full and accurate records of your business from the start.
 You need to do this whether you send in a simple summary of your profit/loss, prepare the accounts yourself, or have an accountant prepare them.
-The records you keep must be sufficient to enable you to make a proper return of income for tax purposes and will depend on the nature and size of your trade, business or source of income.
+The records you keep must be sufficient to enable you to make a proper return of income, or CGT return, for tax purposes and will depend on the nature and size of your trade, business or source of income.

 The records kept must include books of account in which:

 - all purchases and sales of goods and services, and

 - all amounts received and all amounts paid out,